blakelapierre/relational_modeler/Readme.md

  @ - Indicates the attribute is part of the table's PRIMARY KEY ! - Indicates the attribute is part of a UNIQUE constraint ? - Indicates the attribute may be NULL
--> - Indicates a foreign key REFERENCE attribute to the foreign table
+-> - Indicates a foreign key attribute REFERENCES the primary key of another table
 ````

 ###Installation